(This post may contain affiliates link, please refer to my disclosure policy for further information)

 Building my following.
 Using Promoted Pins:

 I have not done this yet.
-This is my goal for month of May; after getting new graphics done for my eBook and for my subscriber freebie.
+This is my goal for month of May; after getting new graphics done for my eBook and subscriber freebie.

 How does Promoted Pins work and did it really help?: